UPPMAX/UPPMAX-documentation/docs/getting_started/get_uppmax_2fa.md

     Watch [the YouTube video 'Get your UPPMAX 2FA'](https://youtu.be/eSn0kLkU5Dc)

-### 1. Select an app to use
+### 1. Install a 2FA app

-Select an app to use for 2FA.
-Search for '2FA' or 'OTP' (short for 'one time password').
+Install an app to use for 2FA.

 ???- question "Which app do you recommend?"

     Any app that works for you.

+    Search for '2FA' or 'OTP' (short for
+    'one time password')..

     Wikipedia maintains a list of 2FA apps [here](https://en.wikipedia.org/wiki/Comparison_of_OTP_applications).